jeantessier/micronaut-rabbitmq-test/README.md

 all it needs.
 The consumer will create an exchange, a queue, and bind the queue to the exchange, as needed.

-Look at each application's `Topology` class for details.
+Look at each application's `Topography` class for details.